zanzo420/SharpMonoInjector/README.md

 #### Both x86 and x64 processes are supported.

-#### In order for the injector to work, the load/unload methods need to match the following method signature:
+#### In order for the injector to work, the load/unload (Unload isn't required, optional) methods need to match the following method signature:

 ####    static void Method()